regoez/Subscription-growth-strategy-through-Propensity-Score-Matching-in-R/README.md

   - and find odds ratio to measure impact of each significant factor

-Dataset is not provided with this code.
+Dataset is NOT provided with this code.

 Disclaimer: This analysis is produced for a case study and it is not a representation of any real company.